-B < 2 (EPR prediction for the Fig. 20 $D \leq 2$ configuration, aka "Bell's inequality")
+$$B \le 2$$ EPR prediction for the Fig. 20 configuration, called "Bell's inequality"

 Clearly this disagrees with the quantum mechanical prediction because as you can see in the graph above, the quantum mechanical plot says that B should be greater than 2 for some of the angles.